equinor/ert/docs/rst/manual/reference/configuration/observations.rst

 standard deviation of 5.
 The name SEP_TEST_2005 will be used as a label for the observation within the ERT and must be unique.

-The recommended date format is YYYY-MM-DD (ISO 8601) while DD/MM/YYYY and DD.MM.YYYY are still supported.
+Date format YYYY-MM-DD (ISO 8601) is required.
+Other time formats, like DD/MM/YYYY or DD.MM.YYYY, are deprecated and its support will be removed in a future release.

 The item KEY in a SUMMARY_OBSERVATION is used to look up the simulated value from the summary file.
 To condition on the summary key VAR in well, group or